Methodology

 Evidence Weight by Hypothesis

-H3 has the most independent support.
-H1 is priced but not evidenced.
+Thesis 3 has the most independent evidentiary support.
+Thesis 1 is priced but not evidenced.

 What We’re Watching

-We don't conclude which hypothesis is correct.
-We specify what would change our assessment — and when we'll know.
+We don’t conclude which hypothesis is correct.
+We specify — in advance — what would change our assessment and when we’ll know.
+The conditions are defined before the data arrives, not after, because that’s the only way to prevent rationalisation once the numbers are in front of you.

 Decision Points